Gershom Cox

 Gershom Cox (28 September 1863 – October–December 1918) was an English professional footballer who played as a full-back for Aston Villa from 1887 to 1893.

 Early career

 Gershom Cox was first signed for Birmingham Excelsior in 1886.
-The club were not a League team but took part in the FA Cup from 1883–1888.
+The club were not a League team but took part in the FA Cup from 1883 to 1888.
 Cox was on the books for one season signing for Walsall Town in 1887 for a trial.
 It's not recorded how long the trial took but, in August 1887 Cox signed for Aston Villa.
 According to one source Gershom Cox was described as a well-built, versatile defender.

 Who scored the first league goal?

 Until a chance discovery in 2013, his main claim to fame had been that he scored the first goal in The Football League 31 minutes after kick-off on the first day of the inaugural season, 1888-89 on 8 September 1888 for Aston Villa against their Midlands rivals Wolverhampton Wanderers.
 However, The Midland Evening News of 7 September 1888 included an advert showing "kick-off 3.30 prompt".
 Cox's goal was scored into his own net, so is the first recorded "own goal" in the Football league.

 As of 2013, Kenny Davenport is regarded as scorer of the first ever Football League goal, scoring for Bolton Wanderers at 3:47pm on 7 September 1888 against Derby County.